KeminaPera/Effective-Java-/di-26-tiao-ff1a-bu-yao-shi-yong-yuan-shi-lei-xing.md

 }
 ```

-Note that once you’ve determined that o is a Set, you must cast it to

-the wildcard type Set&lt;?&gt;, not the raw type Set.
-This is a checked cast,

-so it will not cause a compiler warning.
+Note that once you’ve determined that o is a Set, you must cast it to the wildcard type Set&lt;?&gt;, not the raw type Set.
+This is a checked cast, so it will not cause a compiler warning.

-In summary, using raw types can lead to exceptions at runtime, so

-don’t use them.
-They are provided only for compatibility and

-interoperability with legacy code that predates the introduction of

-generics.
-As a quick review, Set&lt;Object&gt; is a parameterized typerepresenting a set that can contain objects of any type, Set&lt;?&gt; is a

-wildcard type representing a set that can contain only objects of

-some unknown type, and Set is a raw type, which opts out of the

-generic type system.
+In summary, using raw types can lead to exceptions at runtime, so don’t use them.
+They are provided only for compatibility and interoperability with legacy code that predates the introduction of generics.
+As a quick review, Set&lt;Object&gt; is a parameterized typerepresenting a set that can contain objects of any type, Set&lt;?&gt; is a wildcard type representing a set that can contain only objects of some unknown type, and Set is a raw type, which opts out of the generic type system.
 The first two are safe, and the last is not.

+For quick reference, the terms introduced in this item \(and a few

+introduced later in this chapter\) are summarized in the following

+table: